azinedine456/Simplified-LTspice-Modeling-of-Tesla-Coils/README.md

 ## Project Objectives

 - **Understand the operation** and underlying physics of a spark gap Tesla coil.
-- **Use behavioral components in LTspice** to simulate circuit dynamics and resonant behavior.
+- **Use behavioral components in LTspice** to simulate circuit dynamics.
 - **Develop a simplified model** based on the methodology described in **Mitch Tilbury’s _“The Ultimate Tesla Coil Design and Construction Guide”_**.

 ---